Russell Hoban: Stage adaptations

-In 1984, Hoban collaborated with the Impact Theatre Co-operative on a performance entitled The Carrier Frequency.
+In 1984, Hoban collaborated with the Impact Theatre Co-operative on a performance titled The Carrier Frequency.
 Hoban supplied the text for the piece, which was staged and performed by Impact.
 In 1999, The Carrier Frequency was restaged by the theater company Stan's Cafe.

 In February 1986, a theatrical version of Hoban's novel Riddley Walker (adapted by Hoban himself) premiered at the Royal Exchange Theatre, Manchester.
 Its US premiere was at the Chocolate Bayou Theatre, in April 1987, directed by Greg Roach.

 In November 2007, Hoban's adaptation of Riddley Walker was produced (for the third time) by the Red Kettle Theatre Company, in Waterford, Ireland, and was reviewed favorably in the Irish Times.

 In March 1989 a stage adaptation of Kleinzeit was presented by the Tower Theatre Company, directed by Peta Barker, who had adapted the novel.
 One performance was seen by Russell Hoban who wrote a critique of the play, written on yellow paper, which is a major theme of the novel.

 In 2011, the Trouble Puppet Theater Company produced an adaptation of Riddley Walker, with permission from and the aid of Russell Hoban.
 Artistic Director Connor Hopkins created the puppet theater play, with performances September 29 through October 16, 2011, at Salvage Vanguard Theater in Austin, Texas, U.S. The production employed tabletop puppetry inspired by the Bunraku tradition and enjoyed popular and critical success.

 In 2012, the Royal Shakespeare Company announced that it would be premiering a new staging of Hoban's novel The Mouse and His Child as part of its winter 2012–13 season.